ryan-bell-gea/onboard-client/README.md

 1. Open Powershell as administrator
 2. Navigate to the `choc-approach` directory
 3. Run `Set-ExecutionPolicy Bypass -Scope Process -Force; .\ignition.ps1`
+4. Open a new Powershell session as administrator
-4. Run `Set-ExecutionPolicy Bypass -Scope Process -Force; .\takeoff.ps1`
+5. In that new window, navigate to the `choc-approach` directory and run `Set-ExecutionPolicy Bypass -Scope Process -Force; .\takeoff.ps1`

 ## What's Included
 - Chocolatey